Genetec/DAP/Samples/Plugin SDK/PluginDatabaseSample/ReadMe.md

 END
 ```

-## Integration with the Plugin System
+## Integration with Security Center

 The `GetSpecificCreationScript` method is typically called by the main application when:
 - Your plugin is being installed for the first time